Research team

 Mick's research interests are in mathematical biology, more specifically in epidemic models on graphs and networks.

-He is a teaching fellow at Department of Mathematics, University of Sussex.
+He is a now lecturer at Department of Mathematics, University of Sussex.

 Dr Marco Torregrossa (visiting PhD student from University of Pavia, 2017)